jmerg/mr-build-server/README.md

 The one element that is centralized is the Dashboard - each of the instances can connect to one or more Dashboard, so that interested parties can view build status and other elements of the individual pipelines as appropriate.

+## Building & Testing

+You'll need a local docker host to start.  (https://www.docker.com)

+To build and load the image locally, and then run integration tests: `sbt clean docker:publishLocal it:test`

 ## Contributing

 Lots of work to do.
 All help appreciated.